Assume-Zhan/IMU_driver/README.md

   After you successfully finished the launch file, you can only run the launch file below each time.

-  :warning: Before it tell you 'Acceleration calibration complete! (bias = ...', you shouldn't move the IMU
+  :warning: Before it tells you 'Acceleration calibration complete! (bias = ...', you shouldn't move the IMU

 ```bash=1
 roslaunch imu_driver imu.launch